NZMSA/2019-Phase-1/README.md

 You will be notified via email about how to submit, deadline confirmation and when the videos are uploaded ([Register here](https://www.aka.ms/registermsa) for communications) and like our [Facebook page](https://www.aka.ms/nzmsa) to stay up to date.

+Sign up for Microsoft Azure for Students [(Documentation can be found here)](https://github.com/NZMSA/2019-Phase-1/tree/master/Azure%20For%20Students).
+Get $100 credit when you create your free account.
+There is no credit card needed and 12 months of free Azure services.
+Find out more information [here](https://azure.microsoft.com/en-us/free/students/)

 All the YouTube videos will have corresponding documentation on GitHub so "watch" the repository to find out immediately when we commit changes.